 Inter-Tribal Youth and “Native like Water” Exchange visit to Jamaica and the Earth Family Festival

 Who should attend: There is no age limit, for youth and adults, elders.
 Youth under 16 should be accompanied by adult family member.
 Perfect for students, teachers, mentors and Extended Family.
-Alumni Youth 16 and older are free to bring one adult guest.
+Alumni Youth 16 and older are free to bring one or two adult guests.
 Suggested guests should have interest in youth programs, inter-generational teachings, community learning, cultural traditions, music, art, beaches, tropical climates, and outdoors.

 There is no adult age limit to attend.
 Youth should be at least 16 years of age or older and have the option of being accompanied by adult (parent, relative).
 This program is not supported by ITY/NLW Fundraising and is dependent solely on the cost/fundraising to the participant.
 Costs are kept to a minimum, allowing it be affordable yet allowing access to world-class education.
 Cost/registration may be considered a donation to an educational non-profit registered 501(c)3 is tax-deductable: ITY and NLW are programs of One World BRIDGE Non-Profit 501c3.